 If you’re looking to create the next big comic phenomenon, you’ll be pleased to know that comic book printing isn’t the exclusive realm of massive publishers.

-Many smaller comic book printing services can turn your homegrown comic into a tangible reality.
-You can even make your own comics at home with the right materials and a little ingenuity.
+Many smaller custom comic book printing services can turn your homegrown comic into a tangible reality.
+You can even make your comics at home with the right materials and a little ingenuity.

 8 Steps to Comic Book Printing

-Self-publishing is a dream solution for creators who want to sidestep the publishing industry and its often frustrating submission process.
+Self-publishing is a dream solution for creators who want to sidestep the publishing industry and it’s often a frustrating submission process.
 But before you take advantage of a custom comic book printing service, make sure your comic is dynamite.

 1. Develop Your Comic Book